 Walt Disney World Resort

 I couldn’t make a list of Orlando attractions without mentioning Walt Disney World at the top.
 For many people, Walt Disney World is synonymous with Orlando, and for good reason.
-Disney has everything you need for a complete vacation – hotels, dining, theme parks, miniature golf courses, water parks, and more!
+For many visitors, Disney is the top thing to do in Florida.
+It has everything you need for a complete vacation – hotels, dining, theme parks, miniature golf courses, water parks, and more!

 👉 Pro Tip: Visiting Disney with children in the summer?
 Don’t try to stay at the parks all day or you’ll just end up with hot, cranky children!
 Get in some rides in the morning, then return to your hotel for lunch, a nap, and some pool time.
 You can return to the parks in the evening for more fun and fireworks.
 Browse the hotels closest to Walt Disney World on Booking, and be sure to reserve well in advance!